clintgrove/azure-synapse-bicep-v2/README.md

-# Azure Synapse - How to promote Synapse artifacts to the next environment
+# Azure Synapse - How to build a Synapse Workspace and promote it's artifacts to the next environment
  In this blog I have created a simple synapse deployment.
+You will learn about the following things:

  - Create at a YAML file that will deploy a bicep infrastructure as code file.
 This bicep file will build a Synapse workspace, a Spark Pool and an Integration Runtime.
  - Make some pipelines and a Notebook in the Synapse workspace and commit that to the main branch.
  - Publish from the main branch so that artifacts like pipelines and so on get committed to the "live" workspace